 1.1 Where we become aware of errors made by HM Revenue & Customs you give us authority to correct them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

 Professional indemnity insurance

-1.2 A ) In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Aqueous Underwriting, of 69-71 Clarendon Road, Watford, Hertfordshire.
-Their contact phone number is 01823 692600 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.
+1.2 A ) In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Travelers Insurance Company Ltd’, their London office contact number is ‘020 3207 6000’.
+The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.

 B) If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us your permission to notify them

 2.1 Our fees are calculated on the basis of time spent on your affairs, the levels of skill and responsibility involved, the importance and value of the advice provided to you, and the level of risk.
 In addition we may charge disbursements of travel, accommodation and other expenses incurred in dealing with your affairs.

 2.2 If it is necessary for us to carry out work that is outside the scope of the engagement currently in place with you, we will advise you of this in advance.
 Any additional work will result in additional fees being charged.
 We would therefore like to point out that it is in your interests to ensure that the information you provide us with is completed to the agreed stage.

 2.3 If we give you an estimate of our fees for carrying out any specific work, then that estimate will not be contractually binding unless we have explicitly stated that will be the case.